Solid Waste Management Facilities

 Materials Exchanges - Materials exchanges facilitate the exchange of materials or wastes from one party, which has no use for that material, to another party that views the materials as a valuable commodity.
 These facilities foster waste reduction efforts through the reuse of materials, thus eliminating the need to process the materials for recovery or disposal.
 These facilities are not regulated by the DEC.

-Metal Salvage Facilities, Scrap Metal Processors and facilities that recover metals from sludges - The following facility types are exempt from regulation under Part 360, except as follows: the owner or operator of each of these facilities must provide the department with an Annual Report Form For Waste Fluids Disposal (PDF, 91 Kb) that details how waste fluids (including, but not limited to, refrigerants, oil and transmission fluids) are disposed:
+Metal Salvage Facilities, Scrap Metal Processors and facilities that recover metals from sludges - The following facility types are exempt from regulation under Part 360, except as follows: the owner or operator of each of these facilities must provide the department with an Annual Report Form (PDF, 169 KB) that details how waste fluids (including, but not limited to, refrigerants, oil and transmission fluids) are disposed: